postech-dao/simperby/docs/git.md

 ## Summary

 1. **Every finalized data in a Simperby chain is stored in a Git repository.**
-2. It includes transactions, agendas, agenda proofs, chats, and blocks, linearly committed in the `main` branch.
+2. It includes transactions, agendas, agenda proofs, chats, and blocks, linearly committed in the `finalized` branch.
 3. A Simperby node manages its own Git repository and provides a Git server of it to the node operator.
 4. The node operator can fetch the blockchain data, walk through the history, and check the diffs using the Git protocol.
 5. **Every to-be-finalized data is also managed in a Git repository.**
-6. All the pending agendas (waiting for approval) will be presented as multiple branches grown from the `main` branch.
+6. All the pending agendas (waiting for approval) will be presented as multiple branches grown from the `finalized` branch.
 7. The node operator may create their own transaction as a commit and push to a particular branch which represents an agenda proposal.
 8. **Simperby functions as a general distributed Git repository**, that may contain any useful data for the organization.
 This is trivially achieved because **we take transactions as Git commits.** (This can be understood as exploiting the 'blockchain state' as a Git repository)